 So, How Much Do ‘Bachelor’ & ‘Bachelorette’ Contestants Get Paid?

-Beyond the private islands, luxury accommodations, and endless supply of champagne, being a contestant on The Bachelor or The Bachelorette isn't necessarily the most glamorous gig.
-Of course there's always the chance of finding a potential fiancé (or just a boyfriend, if you're Cassie Randolph), most contestants go home with quite a bit of debt.
-While many fans assume the contestants on the show are paid for their time spent filming — which, for some, could be more than two months — the truth is, the contestants aren't paid a dime.
+Beyond the private islands, luxury accommodations, and endless supply of champagne, being a contestant on The Bachelor or The Bachelorette isn’t necessarily the most glamorous gig.
+Of course, there’s always the chance of finding a potential fiancé, most contestants go home with quite a bit of debt.
+While many fans assume the contestants on the show are paid for their time spent filming — which, for some, could be more than two months — the truth is, the contestants aren’t paid a dime.

 And it’s not just the lack of a paycheck that hurts their bank account — many have to shell out some serious cash to be on the show.
 One of the biggest expenses?
 Wardrobe.